 Following the product instructions, blot the stain with a dry cleaning solvent.
 Use a clean white cloth or paper towel.
 Keep blotting until no more oil is transferred from the carpet to the cloth.

-If you do not have a dry cleaning solvent or carpet cleaning product, mix one tablespoon of hand dishwashing detergent in two cups hot water.
+If you do not have a dry cleaning solvent or carpet cleaning product, mix one tablespoon of hand dishwashing detergent in two cups of hot water.
 Add one tablespoon household ammonia.
 Blot the stain with a sponge or soft-bristled brush dipped in the cleaning solution until the stain is removed.
 Absorb the cleaning solution with a dry paper towel.

 The same cleaning tips recommended for carpet can be used to remove grease stains from upholstery.
 Take extra care when cleaning to not overwet the fabric.
 Excessive moisture in the cushions can cause problems.

 If the upholstery is silk or vintage, contact a professional upholstery cleaner or if you need more stain removal tips.